perfsonar/docs/_sources/install_debian.rst.txt

 Bundle Installation on Debian
 ***********************************

 perfSONAR combines various sets of measurement tools and services.
-For perfSONAR 5.0 we provide the whole perfSONAR toolkit as Debian packages for six different architectures.
+We provide the whole perfSONAR Toolkit as Debian packages for six different architectures.
 This should enable you to deploy a full perfSONAR node on one of the following distributions:

+* Debian 11 Bullseye
-* Debian 10 Buster
+* Debian 12 Bookworm
-* Ubuntu 18 Bionic Beaver
 * Ubuntu 20 Focal Fossa
+* Ubuntu 22 Jammy Jellyfish

 Debian meta packages are available to install the bundles described in :doc:`install_options`.
-The ``perfsonar-archive`` package can also be installed on Debian 11 and Ubuntu 22.

 The remaining sections of this document detail the steps required for installing these bundles.